 Space Lectures are proud to confirm that retired Soviet / Russian cosmonaut Alexei Leonov (Air Force Major general), a writer and an artist will be joining us on Saturday 24th June 2017.
 There will also be the chance to take part in our competition.

 Details to be confirmed

-The world’s first “space twins”, retired US Navy Captain Mark Kelly and former NASA astronaut and retired US Navy Captain Scott Kelly will be sharing a wealth of Shuttle and ISS experiences, most recently Scott’s historic one year mission with our very own Tim Peake aboard the ISS.
+The world’s first “space twins”, retired US Navy Captain Mark Kelly and former NASA astronaut and retired US Navy Captain Scott Kelly shared a wealth of Shuttle and ISS experiences, and Scott’s most reecent historic one year mission with our very own Tim Peake aboard the ISS.